Rate this page:

 VoxEngine.addEventListener(AppEvents.CallAlerting, (e) => {

-// you receive the inbound call object in the e.call property
+// you receive the incoming call object in the e.call property

 // the call has its own events, such as "ToneReceived"